aviiciii/gfg_potd/README.md

 # gfg_potd
-Problem of the Day from GeeksForGeeks
+Problem of the Day and other problems from GeeksForGeeks